Usage is charged on a per-minute basis according to Twilio's Voice pricing. Learn more about how calls are calculated

 If for any reason you need to call a number that is not currently a lead in Close, you can simply open up your phone settings and type your number in.

 If not specified, Close will fallback to the automatically-detected country code for your Close account that is usually

 If you’ve verified an external number, or your team has Group Numbers, you can choose to change your Caller ID so the call appears to come from that number.
 To do this, simply go into your Phone Settings and click your phone number.
 You’ll be able to select any additional numbers you have access to.

 If your number is showing up as 'Unknown' or anything else, our Support team can open up a ticket to investigate -- that said, these settings are notoriously difficult to debug as they also depend on the settings of the end carrier.
 In these cases, feel free to contact firstname.lastname@example.org for help or get a new number under Settings > Phone & Voicemail.

-At this time Close will not automatically change the caller ID based on the lead you're trying to reach - for example calling UK leads with a UK number and calling US leads with US number.
-You need to manually switch the caller ID as shown above.
+At this time Close will not automatically change the Caller ID based on the lead you're trying to reach -- for example, calling UK leads with a UK number and calling US leads with a US number.
+You need to manually switch the Caller ID as shown above.